 On November 21 of 1964 New York became a more connected city.
-It was on this day that the Verrazano Bridge opened.
+It was on this day that the Verrazzano Bridge opened.

 The bridge is named after 16th Century Florentine explorer Giovanni da Verrazzano.
-In 1524, in service to the king of France, Verrazano became the first European to enter New York Harbor.
+In 1524, in service to the king of France, Verrazzano became the first European to enter New York Harbor.

-When completed the Verrazano-Narrows Bridge was the longest suspension bridge in the world measuring 13,700 feet (4,176 m).
+When completed the Verrazzano-Narrows Bridge was the longest suspension bridge in the world measuring 13,700 feet (4,176 m).

 The structure spans the Narrows, a body of water connecting the upper bay with the larger, wide open lower bay of New York.
 The territories it connects are the New York City Boroughs of Staten Island and Brooklyn.